gerryd/cookbook/content/recipe/dishes/oven-baked-ribs.md

 - remove the skin membrane from the back of the ribs (this is very important)
 - coat the ribs generously and thoroughly with the rub, back and front
-- pre-heat the oven to 130 °C
+- preheat the oven to 130 °C
 - line the baking dish or roasting tin with aluminium foil (this will help with cleanup later)
 - put the ribs in the dish or tray in single layers, hollow side up
 - cover with more alumimium foil (this is important, as we want the moisture to remain in with the ribs)